CurtTimson/curtis-timson/content/post/project/201708-lischana-lane-photography.md

 ![Hugo](/images/post/hugo.png)

-Similar to this blog site, [lischana-lane.co.uk](http://lischana-lane.co.uk) is built with Hugo, the static site generator.
+Similar to this blog site, [lischana-lane.co.uk](http://lischana-lane.co.uk) is built with a static site generator, [Hugo](https://gohugo.io/).
 You can read more about Hugo in a previous blog post:

 https://curtistimson.co.uk/post/cms/moving-wordpress-hugo/